bisaria/RepData_PeerAssessment1/PA1_template.md

 colnames(d)[2]<-"steps"                                                         # rename second column as 'steps'
 ```

-Plot a histogram of the total number of steps taken each day with red solid line for mean and blue dashe line for the median of the distribution.
+Plot a histogram of the total number of steps taken each day with red solid line for mean and blue dashed line for the median of the distribution.

 ```r